California law allows you to recover lost wages in

 - Vacation, personal or sick days, and

 - Any other lost perks or benefits (such as a car allowance or free meals).

 Proving lost earning capacity can be more complicated than proving lost wages.
-It often requires testimony from a medical and/or occupational expert in order to account for raises, bonuses and career development.
+It often requires testimony from a medical and/or occupational expert in order to account for

 California’s statute of limitations in personal injury cases is generally two years.1